Is New Orleans Trading Internet Access for Corporate Surveillance?

 But the plan is being met with skepticism from the left.
 Instead of using public funds, Mayor LaToya Cantrell’s administration is proposing that tech companies cover most of the cost, which will range from $50 million to $100 million up front.
 In exchange, those companies would own the infrastructure, and would use it for advertising and to collect data—which they would sell, in turn, to third parties.
 In a city that’s become uncommonly cynical about surveillance, it’s not taken for granted that this tradeoff would be worth it.

-New Orleans’s dilemma speaks to both the promise and the perils of smart-city technology.
-This kind of infrastructure has spread rapidly during the last six years, since the first LinkNYC kiosks were switched on in Manhattan, making WiFi widely available outdoors.
-In cities like Pittsburgh and Phoenix, smart traffic lights have reduced car congestion; and in San Diego and Spokane, the streetlights now double as air-quality monitors.
-In New Orleans, there are also plans to use streetlight sensors for tracking water levels, so the city can respond better to hurricanes and storms.
+New Orleans’s dilemma speaks to both the promise and peril of smart-city technology.
+This kind of infrastructure has spread rapidly over the last six years: The first LinkNYC kiosks were switched on in Manhattan, making WiFi widely available outdoors; in cities like Pittsburgh and Phoenix, smart traffic lights have reduced car congestion; and in San Diego and Spokane, the streetlights now double as air-quality monitors.
+In New Orleans, there are also plans to use streetlight sensors for tracking water levels so the city can respond better to hurricanes and storms.
 Using them to build a full internet service is a new innovation, but it’s also a logical extension of what’s been done elsewhere.

 In general, no Southern state is more keen on privatization than Louisiana.
-In 2019, for instance, New Orleans became the first major U.S. city to phase out traditional public schools altogether, in favor of charter schools.
-But in recent years, the city’s fights over police cameras have primed the population for skepticism of more surveillance.
-Mitch Landrieu, who was mayor from 2010 to 2018 (and is now President Joe Biden’s senior adviser and infrastructure coordinator), is largely responsible for this.
+In 2019, for instance, New Orleans became the first major U.S. city to phase out traditional public schools altogether in favor of charter schools.
+But in recent years, the city’s fights over police cameras have primed the population to be skeptical of more surveillance.
+Mitch Landrieu, who was mayor from 2010 to 2018 (and is now President Joe Biden’s senior adviser for infrastructure coordination), is largely responsible for this.
 In 2017, Landrieu introduced a $40-million public-safety plan that included a facility where city staff could view live cameras from all over the city.
 The American Civil Liberties Union described it as “surveillance on steroids.”
 “If you’re in the public,” Landrieu said at a news conference, “you do not have an expectation of privacy.”
 The mayor also tried, unsuccessfully, to force bars and liquor stores to install outdoor cameras.

 Landrieu was on his way out when this news broke, but LaToya Cantrell, his successor, has dealt with the fallout ever since.
 In 2019, local residents created the advocacy group Eye on Surveillance, which now acts as a watchdog against privacy incursions.
 When Cantrell tried to introduce a smart-city pilot program last year, installing smart streetlights in the central business district, Eye on Surveillance pressured the city council to halt the program.
 It ultimately worked with the council on a sweeping privacy ordinance, which was passed in December 2020.
 The local law clamped down on predictive policing and facial-recognition technology, though it fell far short of what the activists wanted.
 (A ban on license-plate readers, for instance, was stripped before the final draft.)
 As of 2021, New Orleans has not deployed smart streetlights or traffic lights throughout its neighborhoods—making it a relative rarity among cities of its size.

 The idea for a municipal internet service seems to have broad local support.
 It was first floated last spring, after the pandemic forced the closing of schools and public libraries.
-As officials hurried to get students ready for online learning, they realized that one in five local kids did not have an internet connection at home.
+As officials hurried to get students ready for online learning, they realized that one-fifth of local kids did not have an internet connection at home.
 Altogether, 27 percent of the city’s population lacks internet access—and in some census tracts, the rate is higher than 50 percent.

 When Rhodes spoke at a hearing last month, council members also expressed uneasiness.
-Helena Moreno, the council president, said she wanted to be certain that if residents sign up for the internet service, Qualcomm and its partners won’t be selling their personal data in turn.
+New Orleans City Council President Helena Moreno said she wanted to be certain that if residents sign up for the internet service, Qualcomm and its partners won’t be selling their personal data in turn.
 “At the end of the day, this is for public benefit, not for someone to go get really rich off the backs of the people in New Orleans,” she said.
 “So if it’s really going to be a public benefit, then we need ensure sure that people’s privacy is 100 percent protected.”

 Privacy experts at the national level see several takeaways in New Orleans’s experience.
 For one, when municipal governments unveil smart-city tech, they often imply that it was their idea to start with; but in reality, much of the momentum comes from private companies, which aggressively market their products to city officials (a point Rhodes has been transparent about).
 Once the projects get underway, these companies mostly stay out of the public eye.
 “That’s the MO throughout this sector,” said Lee Tien, a senior staff attorney at the Electronic Frontier Foundation.
 “A lot of the work in this area will appear to the public with a government face, that then obscures the fact that there are these shadowy private companies that actually have tentacles in every single one of these cities.”